humphreydev5/Jenkins-for-Devops/README.md

 sudo apt-get install jenkins
 ```

-**Note: ** By default, Jenkins will not be accessible to the external world due to the inbound traffic restriction by AWS.
-Open port 8080 in the inbound traffic rules as show below.
+### 2.3 Allow Inbound Traffic to Jenkins

-- EC2 > Instances > Click on <Instance-ID>
+By default, Jenkins is not accessible externally.
+Open port 8080 in your EC2 instance's security group:

-- In the bottom tabs -> Click on Security
+1. Navigate to EC2 > Instances > Click on your instance.

-- Security groups
+2. Scroll to the Security tab and click Security groups.

-- Add inbound traffic rules as shown in the image (you can just allow TCP 8080 as well, in my case, I allowed `All traffic`).
+3. Edit the inbound traffic rules to allow TCP traffic on port 8080 (or allow all traffic if preferred).

 <img width="1187" alt="Screenshot 2023-02-01 at 12 42 01 PM" src="https://user-images.githubusercontent.com/43399466/215975712-2fc569cb-9d76-49b4-9345-d8b62187aa22.png">

-### Login to Jenkins using the below URL:
+### 2.4 Login to Jenkins using the below URL:

 http://<ec2-instance-public-ip-address>:8080    [You can get the ec2-instance-public-ip-address from your AWS EC2 console page]